 Schedule a weekly trivia night that offers prizes, or watch-parties for different sporting events that bring the community together.
 Whatever the opportunity is that’s a good fit, make sure you deliver incentives that will make guests want to come back for more.

 Remember, people want to have a good time and shake off the troubles of the week, so make your environment enjoyable and it’ll contribute to your overall success.

 3. Create a signature drink

-If a signature drink seems like a bit much to tackle, stay on top of current drink trends and being familiar with what’s popular with crowds now will make a difference, too.
-Offering customers new things to try like spicy tequila infusions or fruity vodka infusions will make it seem special.
-Create unique garnishes like fresh sliced fruit, herbs and even flowers to turn the ho-hum drinks into intricate and profitable ones.
+If a signature drink seems like a bit much to tackle, staying on top of current drink trends and being familiar with what’s popular with crowds will make a difference, too.
+Offering customers new things to try like spicy tequila infusions or fruity vodka mixes will make it special.
+Use unique garnishes like fresh sliced fruit, herbs or even flowers to turn the ho-hum drinks into intricate and profitable ones.

 4. Hire the best staff